-- Tax credits are refunded via GIRO, PayNow (GST and Corporate Income Tax only), Telegraphic Transfer or Cheque.
+- Tax credits are refunded via GIRO, PayNow (Individual Income Tax, GST and Corporate Income Tax only), Telegraphic Transfer or Cheque.
 Please see 'Modes of Tax refunds' for more information.

 From 3 Jan 2022, IRAS will no longer be issuing cheques for Corporate Income Tax and GST refunds.
 Instead, they will be refunded via electronic means (GIRO or PayNow).

 For more information, please refer to FAQs on Mandate Electronic Refund for GST (PDF, 256KB) and Mandate Electronic Refund for Corporate Income Tax (PDF, 244KB).